cast-org/figuration/site/4.0/widgets/dropdown.md

 ### Active Menu Items

-Add `.active` to the `li` item in the dropdown to show a visual emphasis.
+Add `.active` to the child of the `li` item in the dropdown to show a visual emphasis.

 To convey the active state to assistive technologies, use the `aria-current` attribute &mdash; using the `page` value for the current page, or `true` for the current item in a set.